 The new post will participate in the Armistice Day program at the Stadium.
 The officers report that the new club rooms at 40 South Clark street are being used by members and that the membership is growing rapidly.

 In the Life of a Cop

 "It's a hard life," said the traffic policeman.

 "What's the trouble?" asked the genial old

-gentleman,
+gentleman.

 "I had to call down a fashionable dame just now for violating a traffic law.
-The took she gave me was had enough, but the way her poodle dog yawned in my face was positively insulting."

-Lining Up the Witnesses

-Elston-Noble Holding First Place-Lawndale-Blue Island Second- Changes of the Month.
+The look she gave me was bad enough, but the way her poodle dog yawned in my face was positively insulting."
+Lining Up the Witnesses Elston-Noble Holding First Place-Lawndale-Blue Island Second- Changes of the Month.
 The situation in the witness getting contest as disclosed by the September figures has some very interesting phases.
-While it is disappointing to find only one division-Elston-Noble-with a record of better than four witnesses per accident, some of the divisions that were well toward the bottom of the list in the Angust returns have improved materially.
-The leading position held by Elston-Noble was established by a record of 4.63 witnesses per accident.
-Lawudale-Blue Island which stood at the bottom of the list in July and had moved up to the fourth position in Angust is now second.
+While it is disappointing to find only one division-Elston-Noble-with a record of better than four witnesses per accident, some of the divisions that were well toward the bottom of the list in the August returns have improved materially The leading position held by Elston-Noble was established by a record of 4.63 witnesses per accident.
+Lawndale-Blue Island which stood at the bottom of the list in July and had moved up to the fourth position in August is now second.
 Lincoln which stood eleventh in the list in July and was at the bottom of the list in August has moved up to sixth place.

-It is going to take a full appreciation of the importance of obtaining all the witnesses pos-

-It is going to take a full appreciation of the importance of obtaining all the witnesses possible in order properly to protect the Companies against embarrassment and loss to stimulate the determination of every crew to give its best efforts to raising the average for the system which is now only 3.45 per accident.
+It is going to take a full appreciation of the importance of obtaining all the witnesses pos- It is going to take a full appreciation of the importance of obtaining all the witnesses possible in order properly to protect the Companies against embarrassment and loss to stimulate the determination of every crew to give its best efforts to raising the average for the system which is now only 3.45 per accident.
 True, this is better than the July record, but it is a decrease as compared with August, and the legal accident investigation departments in protecting the companies against fraudulent and exaggerated claims require and should have the very active and important cooperation of crews in cases where accidents occur.
 The reports from the car stations where the records are low would indicate that there is a growing realization of the failure to give adequate protection to the Company which might easily be secured through a little personal effort on the part of the crews; and there are predictions that the October record will show some radical and impressive changes for the better.

 The following presents a comparison of the records of the various divisions for the last three months:

-A second Sept.
-Ame Iuly:
+TILL.
+16 Sept.
+Aug.
+July

-1. Elston-Noble 4.88 ( 1) 4.31 (1)
+1. Elston-Noble 4.63 4.88 (1) 4.31 (1)

-25, Lawndale-Blue Island 3.90 4.00 (-4) 2.07 (12)
+2. Lawndale-Blue Island 3.90 4.00 (4) 2.07(12)

-3. Burnside 4.16 ( 2) 3,60 (3)
+3. Burnside 3.68 4.16 (2) 3.60 (3)

-14. North Avenue 1.06 ( 3) 3.56 (4)
+4. North Avenue 3.74 4.06 (3) 3.56(4)

-$\vec{\mathbf{D}}{\ell}$ 77th Street 3.64 3.82 ( 5) 3.65 (2)
+5. 77th Street 3.64 3.82 (5) 3.65 (2)

-6. Lincoln 2.72 (12) 2.69 (11)
+6. Lincoln 3.54 2.72 (12) 2.69 (11)

-7.0 Armitage-Division 3.04 (10) 3.20 (7)
+7. Armitage-Division 3.43 3.04 (10) 3.20 (7)

-14. Cottage Grove 37.23 ( 7) 3.30 ( 6)
+8. Cottage Grove 3.23 (7) 3.30 (6)

-9.1 Archer 3.58 ( 6) 3.48 ( 5)
+9. Archer 3.58 (6) 3.48 (5)

-100 Devon-Limits 3.12 ( 9) 2.99 ( 9)
+10. Devon-Limits 3.12 (9) 2.99 (9)

-11. Kedzie 2,82 (11) 2.93 (10)
+11. Kedzie 3.22 2.82 (11) 2.93 (10)

-12: 69th Street 2.68 3.17 (8) 3.19 (8)
+12. 69th Street 2.68 3.17 (8) 3.19 (8)

-Ave rage for the system .3.45 31,54 37,383
+Ave erage for the system 3.45 3.54 3.23

 Some New Motor Equipment-and It's Red.